chekos/Datawrapper/docs/about/API.rst

 API Reference
 =============

-This is the class and function reference of Altair, and the following content is generated automatically from the code documentation strings.
+This is the class and function reference of Datawrapper, and the following content is generated automatically from the code documentation strings.
 Please refer to the `full user guide <https://datawrapper.rtfd.io>`_ for further details, as this low-level documentation may not be enough to give